U.S. News Rankings

 Ursinus College is a private institution that was founded in 1869.
 It has a total undergraduate enrollment of 1,680, its setting is suburban, and the campus size is 170 acres.
 It utilizes a semester-based academic calendar.
 Ursinus College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 82.
 Its tuition and fees are $44,530 (2013-14).

-Ursinus College (UC) is a small, private school located about 20 miles from Philadelphia in the appropriately named town of Collegeville, Pa.
-The school issues a laptop computer to every accepted student, who can choose from nearly 30 majors to study.
-Freshmen at UC must enroll in the Common Intellectual Experience class, which gathers in small groups to discuss their beliefs and philosophies.
-Outside the classroom, UC students can get involved in more than 100 organizations, Greek life, and community service through the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).
+Ursinus College is a small, private school located about 20 miles from Philadelphia in the appropriately named town of Collegeville, Pennsylvania.
+The school issues a laptop computer to accepted students, who can choose from more than 60 majors to study.
+Freshmen at UC must enroll in the Common Intellectual Experience class, which brings students together in small groups to discuss their beliefs and philosophies.
+Outside the classroom, UC students can get involved in more than 100 organizations, Greek life and community service through the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).